ggljzr/trucksim-mqtt-telemetry/docs/api.md

 # MQTT API

 This documents describes topics currently implemented by the plugin.
-Note that the structure of topics and format of responses tries to copy the original SDK API.
+Note that the structure of topics and format of responses tries to copy the original SCS SDK API.

+For additional information about values published by each topic you can consult the SCS SDK API documentation directly, in the header files contained in
+``trucksim-mqtt-telemetry/trucksim-mqtt-telemetry/sdk/common`` folder.

 ## Utility topics